sten-dev/incede-ai/src/pages/index.md

   image: /img/blog-index.jpg
   subTitle: home sub title
   title: Home title
+about:
+  button: button
+  subTitle: about sub title
+  title: About title
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,